khemale3x3/Web-Crawl/Privacy Policy.md

 Will this Privacy Policy ever change?
 As Web Ale evolves, we may need to update this Policy to keep pace with changes in our Site, Software, and Services, our business, and laws applicable to us and you.
 We will, however, always maintain our commitment to respect your privacy.
 We will post any other revisions to this Policy, along with their effective date, in an easy-to-find area of the Site, so we recommend that you periodically check back here to stay informed of any changes.
 Please note that your continued use of Web Ale after any change means that you agree with, and consent to be bound by, the new Policy.
 If you disagree with any changes in this Policy and do not wish your information to be subject to it, you will need to delete your Web Ale account.
 Contact us
-You may contact us with any questions relating to this Privacy Policy by submitting a contact form  or by postal mail at:
+You may contact us with any questions relating to this Privacy Policy by submitting a contact form  or by postal mail at: @le